+In your heart, you know you want to do it differently.
+Conventional parenting practices don’t feel right for you – and you know they do more harm than good.
 Maybe you practised attachment parenting, you’ve learned a lot about focusing on the relationship with your child rather than their behaviour and know that this is the kind of parent you want to be.

 Some days seem so easy!

+You know that this is how you want everyday to be – yet days like this still feel like the exception.
 You understand all about behaviour as communication, emotional needs, the importance of self-care and doing the inner work – and there are days when family life feels anything but peaceful and you certainly wouldn’t describe yourself as gentle.
+These days can be discouraging and emotionally overwhelming and you feel guilty for not getting it “right”.

 The reality is that being a peaceful parent is not a state you can seek to achieve but a journey, a path you take another step along everyday in life with your kids.